-An interesting byproduct of this absence of covenant affirming symbols is the emphasis which Orthodox out-reach groups have placed on dress standards.
-Not wearing slacks has been treated as if it were a revealed mitzvah,equivalent to Tzitzit as a sign of one’s commitment.
+An interesting byproduct of this absence of covenant-affirming symbols is the emphasis that Orthodox outreach groups have placed on dress standards.
+Not wearing slacks has been treated as if it were a revealed mitzvah, equivalent to Tzitzit as a sign of one’s commitment.

 The Orthodox community has argued so vehemently in its battle with non-normative variants of Jewish commitment that content without form is short-lived and not successfully integrated by the individual or passed on to children.
 This same argument is now being cast up before us by the women of our own community who feel the need for a greater degree of form and structure to give proper expression to their deep religious commitments.

-The sense of injustice which arises out of the first issue is intensified many fold by the disadvantaged position of women in matters of Jewish Civil Law, particularly areas of marriage and divorce. >From her complete silence at the traditional wedding ceremony, to the problem of Agunah, the law seems to make women not only passive, but impotent to remedy the marital tragedies in which they may be involved.
+The sense of injustice that arises out of the first issue is intensified manyfold by the disadvantaged position of women in matters of Jewish Civil Law, particularly areas of marriage and divorce. >From her complete silence at the traditional wedding ceremony to the problem of Agunah, the law seems to make women not only passive but impotent to remedy the marital tragedies in which they may be involved.
 There is no need to describe at any length the psychological impact of a woman knowing that the event of marriage places her totally within the power of her husband.
-In case of failure of the marriage, his whim can, and in so many cases has, prevent her from ever building a new life for herself.
+In case of failure of the marriage, his whim can, and in so many cases has prevented her from ever building a new life for herself.
 Few Orthodox rabbis have not been faced with Agunot of reluctant husbands, or with the offspring of the second, illicit, marriages of such tragically mistreated women.

-The feeling of being a second class citizen of the Jewish people is almost unavoidable when the awareness exists that men are almost never subject to the same fate, that a variety of legal devices exist to assure that they will be free to remarry no matter what the circumstances of the termination of a prior marriage, and despite the will of the first partner.
+The feeling of being a second-class citizen of the Jewish people is almost unavoidable when the awareness exists that men are almost never subject to the same fate, and that a variety of legal devices exist to assure that they will be free to remarry no matter what the circumstances of the termination of a prior marriage, and despite the will of the first partner.

 The blessing recited by men each morning thanking God “for not having made me a woman,” is seen as simply symptomatic of a chauvinistic attitude toward women, intentionally cultivated by the religious system as a whole.
-Part of that process involves the citing of statement out of context, such as “women are light minded” (Shabbat 33b).
-Another component of that process is the childish giggling which afflicts grown men in their study of such passages as if the assent to this secret truth were a form of covert rebellion against their mothers and wives.
+Part of that process involves the citing of statements out of context, such as “women are light-minded” (Shabbat 33b).
+Another component of that process is the childish giggling that afflicts grown men in their study of such passages as if the assent to this secret truth were a form of covert rebellion against their mothers and wives.